Table of Contents

 At both rescue centres, we were given presentations about Wildlife SOS and the work they do.
 At the end of the visit, I could see that Wildlife SOS is a reputable, professionally run organization that follows ethical principles and adheres to standards of responsible tourism.
 The staff were very caring and committed to the animals’ welfare.
 There are many ways to get involved – you can donate, volunteer, help share their stories of success and much more.

 4. Holipura Heritage Village

-Earlier this year, U.P.
-Tourism chose Holipura as the state’s first heritage village.
-It’s a peaceful place dotted with charming havelis and rustic buildings, some dating back 350 years.
+Holipura, Uttar Pradesh’s first heritage village is a peaceful place dotted with charming havelis and rustic buildings, some dating back 350 years.
 Holipura has a recorded history of 500 years and was ruled for many years by the prosperous Chaturvedi family.

 We walked through the village on a warm afternoon, admiring the architecture, receiving warm welcomes from the villagers and enjoying idyllic scenes of village life.
 Children sleeping on charpoys, cows gathered under shade trees and farmers waiting patiently on the steps of the bank.

 I had a wonderful experience when I wandered away from the small group I was with and met Sita.
 She hugged me and wanted me to stay for chai, or for something to eat.
 Her invitation was offered with incredible warmth and affection, which moved me to tears.
 When I asked to take her photo, she posed with grace and dignity.
 What a lovely woman!

 Holipura is only a 15-minute drive from Chambal Safari Lodge; it’s one of the excursions they offer.

 5. Mini Varanasi: Bateshwar